SEESolutions-it/DpdlEngine/README.md

 The DpdlEngine lite release package includes an encoded DpdlPacket (dpdl_PHONEBOOK.dpdl) and the corresponding Dpdl code definition file (dpdl_PHONEBOOK.c) used to encode the DpdlPacket.
-The next section 'DpdlPacket example' will describe how to allocate, execute and perform queries on a DpdlPacket.
+Refer to the [Dpdl_documentation](https://github.com/SEESolutions-it/DpdlEngine/blob/main/doc/Dpdl_documentation.md) for how to allocate, execute and perform queries on a DpdlPacket.

-Example: DpdlPacket code definiiton (dpdl_PHONEBOOK.c)
+Example of DpdlPacket code definiiton (dpdl_PHONEBOOK.c)
 ```cpp
 /*######################################################
                     Dpdl